magnars/stasis/README.md

 ### Is Stasis stable?

 Yes.
 This project uses [Semantic Versioning](http://semver.org/).
 There will be no breaking changes without a major version increase.
+And we've got plenty of tests to keep us in line.

 ### Again, why not use one of the existing frameworks?

 I think the existing frameworks are great if they fit your style.
 Stasis imposes no styles.
 There are very few decisions made for you - no markdown vs asciidoc, no enlive vs hiccup.
 No configuration options.
-You have to make those yourself.
+You have to - and get to - make those yourself.

 So, yeah ...
 I think Stasis would be a great starting point if you want to create the 6th static site framework to go in that list at the